Haplogroup H (mtDNA): H13

 The H13 subhaplogroup is present in both Europe and West Asia.
 H13 is also found in the Caucasus; H13c was found in a 9,700 year old sample in Mesolithic Georgia and H13a2a and H13a2b are found in Armenians in Armenia.
+H13a1a2a and H13a1d are present among Lithuanians.

 H14

 The root level of H14 is found in northwestern Europeans, such as in Ireland.

 Its subclade H14a is encountered among such populations as Armenians from Turkey, Sardinians from Italy, and Persian Jews and Iraqi Jews.
 The branch H14a2 is present among Romani people from Spain and Croats and is common in Iran.

 Its subclade H14b has a presence in many European and West Asian populations including Assyrian people, Persians and Armenians from Iran, and people in Tuscany (central Italy), Switzerland, Germany, Ireland, Spain, and Qatar.
-The branch H14b1 is especially prevalent in France but also found in neighboring Monaco and in Scotland.
+The branch H14b1 is especially prevalent in France but also found in neighboring Monaco and in Scotland and is also found among Lithuanians.
 The branch H14b3 has been found in Armenians from Artsakh and people from Armenia, Turkey, Saudi Arabia, Italy, and Scotland.
 H14b4 is in Italy and Germany.